An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 -Very well, Mr. Parker.
 I will call you John.
 What is the problem you having?

 -Well, when I run the outgoing transactions, the software is a lot slower than what we have in America.
 Why?
 I checked the Internet speed and there is no significant difference.
 Do you guys have some filters which may slow down the software’s function?
 Both Vic and John couldn’t help but notice that the smile on Li Jie’s face perished and a barely perceptible grimace replaced otherwise a pretty good looking smile.
 He was thin and quite tall for the Chinese standards.
-The nice dress pants and the white silk shirt and grey tie, showed a man who knew how to take care of his attire and thus send a signal of neatness and a certain level of elegance.
+The nice dress pants and the white silk shirt and grey tie, showed a man who knew how to take care of his attire and thus he was sending a signal of neatness and a certain level of elegance.

 -Let me check, John.
 May I have your laptop for five minutes?